Wisconsin Rugby Club

 The Wisconsin Rugby Club (WRC) is a USA Rugby Men's Rugby Union club with sides competing in Division 2 and Division 3.
 WRC is based in Madison, Wisconsin, United States.
-Wisconsin is the 2013 & 1998 USA Rugby Division 2 National Champions, 2012 Runner-up, and 2008 3rd Place finisher.
-And 2021 last place finisher.
+Wisconsin is the 2013 & 1998 USA Rugby Division 2 National Champions, 2015 & 2012 USA Rugby Division 2 National Runners-up, and 2008 3rd Place finisher.

 History

 The Wisconsin Rugby Club was founded in 1962 in Madison, Wisconsin.
 The WRC is an amateur Rugby Club that competes as a member of the Wisconsin Rugby Football Union, Midwest Rugby Football Union and USA Rugby.

 WRC finished in 4th Place overall in the 1997 Division 2 National Championships.

 WRC defeated Frederick 16-8 to win the 1998 Division 2 National Championship.

 WRC defeated Detroit 24-16 to finish 3rd in the Nation in 2008.

 WRC defeated San Diego Old Aztecs 25-21 on the last play of the game to advance to the 2012 D2 National Championship.

 WRC finished as 2012 Division 2 National Champion Runners-up losing to Rocky Gorge (Maryland).

 WRC Won the 2013 Division 2 National Championship over Wilmington Rugby Club (Wilmington, DE).